How do Blaze King wood stoves differ from other wood stove?

 Where is my nearest Blaze King dealer?

 There are hundreds of dealers throughout the United States, Canada and Japan.
-If you do not find a dealer near you posted on this site, please contact us as we are always adding to our family of great retailers.
+If you do not find a dealer near you posted on this site, please refer to our Find a Dealer page to locate the dealer closest to you.

 How do I know if my Blaze King wood stove is EPA approved?

 You need to determine which model of Blaze King you own first.
 Since there have been dozens of models made over the years, determining which model you own by general description is usually not possible.
 At the time all stoves are manufactured, a metal or foil decal is applied to the rear of the stove.
 (Right hand side on inserts).
 This label contains all the information pertaining to the model and serial number.